KennethOnuorah/React-Errands/README.md

 ## **About the project** 🔎

 A web application for creating and keeping track of your everyday errands.
-Similar to the [note-taking application](https://github.com/KennethOnuorah/Javascript-Notes) that I made a while ago, but with slight modifications.
+Similar to the [note-taking application](https://github.com/KennethOnuorah/Javascript-Notes) that I made a while ago, but with some modifications.

 Created with:

 - React.js (JSX)
+- CSS
+- JSON-Server

 **Project development**: 11/6/2022 - 12/8/2022

 ## **Features** 📦️

-- Ability to create & discard errands
+- Creating/discarding errands
 - Editing/saving
-- Color changing
+- Errand color setting
-- Completed errands indicated by strike-through (double-click)
+- Indicate completed errands w/ strike-through (double-click)
 - Time and dates
 - Total errand counter
-- Searching
+- Search functionality

 ## **Preview** 👁️